AresMUSH/ares-discord/README.md

 If you ever need to upgrade your bot, here are the steps:

-To upgrade the bot, log into your server shell and run `ps -aux | grep node`.
+To upgrade the bot, log into your server shell and run `ps -aux | grep bot.js`.
 You should see a line like this with "node bot.js" at the end:

     ares     1234  0.0  1.2 811652 25792 ?
 Sl   01:01   0:02 node bot.js